EvanilsonP/basic-discord-bot/README.md

 # About the project
 This project is all about creating a simple discord bot.
 You can feel free to improve on it.
 Here's the discord documentation if you feel like improving the discord bot: https://discord.com/developers/docs/intro

+# What does the bot do so far?

+You can send a Hi/Hello/Hey message and the Bot will answer you with one of the messages;

+It sends a Welcome message when you join the server;

+It sends you a private message when you join the server;

+--- The bot will be updated over time with new features ---

 # How to use the discord bot?

 Clone this repo: git@github.com:EvanilsonP/discord-bot.git and install the dependecies by running npm install.